- Depending on the service, connection times can vary.

 - There are a few things you can do to speed up the process.

-When you set up a new broadband service in your home, the last thing you want to hear is that it will take absolutely ages for you to actually have everything up, running and ready to use.
+In setting up a new broadband service in your home, the last thing you would want to hear is that it will take absolutely ages for you to actually have everything up, running, and ready to use.
 I bet none of us could imagine having to sit around at home without an internet connection.
-How would you stream your music, TV shows, movies and games?
+How would you stream your music, TV shows, movies, and games?
 In today’s world where everything runs on the backbone of technology, just the idea of not being connected for more than a few days would make most of us cringe or want to curl up in the fetal position.

 Whilst your Internet Service Provider (ISP) of choice can activate some plans within a few days, others can take a lot longer to get going.
 How long exactly?
-Well, the amount of time it will take to setup a broadband service is actually affected by a various number of factors.
+Well, the amount of time it will take to set up a broadband service is actually affected by a variety of factors.
 In general, one of the primary deciding factors will be the actual type of broadband plan that you choose.
-NBN Bundles that involve activating a home phone as part of your service package will generally take longer than if you sign up to a broadband-only plan, which usually happens a lot quicker as long as you already have an active home phone line.
+NBN Bundles that involve activating a home phone as part of your service package will generally take longer than if you sign up for a broadband-only plan, which usually happens a lot quicker as long as you already have an active home phone line.

 Below is our rough guide on how long it takes to set up a broadband connection with some of the most popular ISPs out there at the moment.
 Do keep in mind that these are approximate time frames only, and could possibly be affected by a range of several other factors.
 That being said, it's not uncommon to find that your internet connection is connected faster than you expected (hooray!).